virocon-organization/virocon/README.rst

 Contributing
 ------------

-There are various ways you can contribute.
-You could

-- improve the code,
-- improve the documentation,
-- add a feature or
-- report a bug or an improvement and leave it to us to implement it.

 **Issue.** If you spotted a bug, have an idea for an improvement or a new feature, please open a issue.
 Please open an issue in both cases: If